mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 _"All good things come to and end."_

 The streak is over and to be honest, I am feeling ok about it.
 This was a long day on the keyboard and even though it was sunny, I more felt more motivated to finish a project for work than I did to go outside.
-The procrastination to go for a run meant that be the time I was finished work, it was dark, dinner time and it was colder than normal outside.
-Zero motivation to lace up the sneakers.
+Soon it was dark, dinner time and it was colder than normal outside; little motivation to lace up the sneakers.

 Instead, I cooked dinner with Carina and spent the evening with a lacrosse ball focusing on some tender quads and hamstrings.